LEND A PAW Therapy Dogs

 What is the difference between a Therapy Dog and just a trained dog?

-Our Therapy dogs have completed an extensive training standard including obedience, advanced and life skills training and have passed testing and obtained certification.
-Our Tained dogs are completely obedience trained, but may possibly not have the exact temperament needed for therapy work (i.e. the dog is uncomfortable around wheelchairs).
+Our Therapy dogs have completed an extensive training standard including obedience, advanced and life skills training and have passed testing and obtained certification. .

 Can I foster and/or train a Therapy Dog ?